devilzs1/Go-programming/Readme.md

 - Implements routing and serves static files.
 - Demonstrates using MySQL and Go : "github.com/jinzhu/gorm", "github.com/jinzhu/gorm/dialects/mysql"

+## Project-3: Stocks Management System
+A web application built using Go and PostgreSQL.
+- Uses PostgreSQL as the database for managing stock information.
+- Demonstrates CRUD operations for stocks, including adding, updating, and deleting stock entries.

+## Project-4: Event-Driven Architecture with Kafka
+A real-time event-driven system built using Go and Apache Kafka.
+- Implements event-driven communication with Apache Kafka as the messaging system.
+- Built to handle high-throughput, real-time messaging between services.
+- Demonstrates the producer-consumer model using Go and Kafka.

+## Project-5: Messaging System with RabbitMQ
+A messaging system built with Go and RabbitMQ.
+- Implements message queues for asynchronous processing using RabbitMQ.
+- Built to handle reliable message delivery and processing.
+- Demonstrates how to send and receive messages with RabbitMQ using Go.

+---

 Feel free to check the individual README files for more detailed information about each project.

 ---